leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 <strong>Null Hypothesis: </strong> Our model is fair.
 Its accuracy for higher level professional matches is similar to the accuracy for lower level matches.

 <strong>Alternative Hypothesis: </strong> Our model is NOT fair.
 Its accuracy for higher level professional matches is not similar to the accuracy for lower level matches.

+We will calculate the difference in the precision of both models in order to determine fairness.

+To do this, we ran a permutation test to calculate the absolute difference in the precision of the model after predicting both the spring split and finals split.
+We use an alpha level of 0.05 to do our analysis.

+After running the permutation test 1000 times, we observe a p-value of <strong>0.23</strong>.
+This is significantly higher than the threshold of 0.05, so we fail to reject the null hypothesis.
+This means that it is likely our model is fair across different groups of data.